 The egg dishes are consistently top-notch.
 But you came here for the Swedish pancakes.
 And they don’t disappoint.

 The equally popular Rusty Pelican Café on 107 5th Ave.
 N., with a second location in Mill Creek, is known for its extensive, rib-sticking breakfasts, from potato pancakes, banana split waffles, and strawberry lemon crepes, to corned beef hash, Farmer's Skillet, chorizo omelettes, Baja Scrambler, and those creamy, dreamy Benedicts, a party on a plate.
-When the COVID coast is clear, come back and stay awhile for amazing weekend brunch.

 Another local chain, Santa Fe Mexican Grill & Cantina, moved into Edmonds in 2019 with a lot of fanfare and hungry customers-turned-fixtures.
 The menu features traditional and ramped-up Mexican dishes for every member of the family: Carne Asada, Burrito Chile Verde, fajitas, chimichangas, meat quesadillas, tacos and enchiladas, and combo plates.
 They offer los niños their own abbreviated menu of tacos, quesadilla, burrito, chicken strips, and burgers.
 The restaurant is located at 423 Main Street.